 To look up the suppliers your competitors are using, just use the ‘Brand’ results from your Amazon/Extension product searches.

 Now, going back to our original search, I used the names from the Brand column and plugged them into the database one by one to view the results.

 Before I go any further, it’s important to note that the majority of brands will fall under a separate company entity.

 Luckily, our Supplier Database was designed to suggest the company name you’re looking for, when possible.

-For our search, already I could tell I was getting closer to finding the right type of supplier to manufacture our pool hammock.
-And by clicking on each one of the top suppliers, I pulled up the list of products they had shipped previously.
+By clicking on each one of the top suppliers, I pulled up the list of products they had shipped previously.

-Now I was getting somewhere!
+Now I’m getting somewhere!

 The next step is to take a closer look at the operations for each of the suppliers on the list from Supplier Database.